Cache-to-Cache: Direct Semantic Communication Between Large Language Models: Experiment

 \subsection{Ablation Study}

-\xhdr{Sources of improvement} In Table~\ref{tab:c2c_ablation_train}, we ablate the source of \name performance gain by fixing the Receiver(Qwen3-0.6B) and varying the Sharer. \textit{Single} denotes standard full fine-tuning of the Receiver without Sharer. \textit{Identical} denotes \name where both Sharer and Receiver are Qwen3-0.6B.
+\xhdr{Sources of improvement} In Table~\ref{tab:c2c_ablation_train}, we ablate the source of \name performance gain by fixing the Receiver (Qwen3-0.6B) and varying the Sharer. \textit{Single} denotes standard full fine-tuning of the Receiver without Sharer. \textit{Identical} denotes \name where both Sharer and Receiver are Qwen3-0.6B.
 Our default \name uses Qwen2.5-0.5B as the Sharer.
 Under the same training configuration, \name consistently attains higher accuracy than both \textit{Single} and \textit{Identical}.
 This confirms that \name improvements do not purely come from added trainable capacity or overfitting to the training set.
-Instead, it points to complementary contextual understanding contributed by the heterogeneous Sharer.
-Identical still outperforms single, indicating that cache-level self-communication can provide useful auxiliary understanding, echoing effects observed in latent reasoning and recurrent transformers~\citep{zeng2025pondering, saunshi2025loopedTrans}.
+Instead, it points to complementary contextual understanding contributed by the heterogeneous Sharer. \textit{Identical} still outperforms \textit{Single}, indicating that cache-level self-communication can provide useful auxiliary understanding, echoing effects observed in latent reasoning and looped transformers~\citep{saunshi2025loopedTrans, fu2025tah}.

 \xhdr{Fuser architecture} In Table~\ref{tab:c2c_ablation} we show the effect of different components in the \name design.
-Compared with pure projection, keeping the Receiver's original KV-Cache and fusing with the Sharer's KV-Cache combines ability from both model and increases the accuracy by 24.18\%.
-Adding a gate for fused layer selection also helps increasing the average accuracy by 3.07\%.
+Compared with pure projection that discards the Receiver's cache, fusing both models' KV-Caches and retaining the Receiver's via residual connection increases accuracy by 24.18\%.
+Adding a gate for fused layer selection further increases the average accuracy by 3.07\%.